ajkavanagh/pacman/docs/Design.md

 * Pacman needs to move with a predetermined set of turns.
 * Specific seed given to `initGame` to make the ghosts do predetermined things.
 * How to get the moves/turns to Pacman?

+## Animation at the end of a level

+* Needs a short delay at the end of the level when pacman eats the last dot.
+* Probably make pacman disappear and allow the ghosts to keep animating
+* Then reset the maze and start eating dots.